Grief Recovery Specialist, Writer + Blogger

 3. Say no without guilt

 Emotionally draining people often ask for favors – or for you to compromise to meet their needs and demands.
 This can also be done covertly, meaning a loss of approval or connection is implied or threatened subtly.
 They are counting on this tactic working, but don’t let it.
 Many people don’t even know they are doing this, but that doesn’t make it any less uncomfortable.
+You may have a hard time at first, and that’s okay.

 You are not obligated to do things for people if you don’t want to.
 You may not have the time or energy, or it simply does not feel right.
 Let any fear arise and say no anyway.